preetishkakoty/preetishkakoty.github.io/content/post/balipara_2024/index.md

   caption: ''
 ---

-Preetish Kakoty participated in a panel discussion on "Livelihood and Sustainable Development Models: In The Context of Eastern Himalaya" during the 12th Eastern Himalayan Naturenomics™ Forum organized by [**Balipara Foundation**](https://baliparafoundation.com/) in Guwhati, Assam.
+A great opportunity to participate in a panel discussion on "Livelihood and Sustainable Development Models: In The Context of Eastern Himalaya" during the 12th Eastern Himalayan Naturenomics™ Forum organized by [**Balipara Foundation**](https://baliparafoundation.com/) in Guwhati, Assam.